 What must I bring to the test center the day of my exam?

 - your confirmation number

-- a photo id (driver’s license with your photo on it, state ID card, current passport, or military ID
+- a photo id (driver’s license with your photo on it, or state ID card, current passport or military ID

-- another signature ID such as a credit card
+- a second ID (signature card) such as a credit card

 - failing score report (if retake)

 How do I know what is on the exam?

 The IDFPR provides an outline for the exam.
 The outline can be found in the Candidate Handbook available from AMP at 800-345-6559 or you can find the outline on their website at www.goAMP.com

 What score must I get on the exam?